 (CNN) – Mitt Romney unveiled a revamped political Web site Thursday that features a new look and several new social media tools.

 In a statement, Romney's Free and Strong America political action committee noted that the new Web site is designed to "provide its supporters with more real-time information regarding the PAC's activities and Governor Romney's travel on behalf of conservative candidates across the country."

 Romney, a potential 2012 presidential candidate, has taken an active political role this election season.
 The former Massachusetts governor has endorsed or donated money to Republican candidates in about 40 states.

+caption="GOP will support Alaska Senate candidate Joe Miller even if Sen. Lisa Murkowski runs as a write-in candidate."]
 (CNN) - Republican Party officials appear to be making it perfectly clear who they'll support if Republican Sen. Lisa Murkowski of Alaska decides to continue her bid to keep her seat.

 Two weeks ago Murkowski conceded defeat in her bid for her party's nomination.
 The senator, who's part of a political dynasty in Alaska, was upset in the August 24 primary by once-longshot attorney Joe Miller, who enjoyed strong support from Tea Party activists and former Alaska Gov. Sarah Palin.

 Murkowksi's scheduled to be in Alaska Friday to announce whether she will run in November's general election, with her most likely option being a bid as a write-in candidate.